-This provides outreach services to young people with support needs from the London Boroughs of Barnet and Richmond's Leaving Care and Mental Health Teams; enabling a smooth transition from the Care system to independence.
+This provides outreach services to young people with support needs, enabling a smooth transition from the Care system to independence.
 Safe Start offers support around everyday issues like cooking, cleaning, budgeting, education, employment and maintaining their tenancy. we work closely with drug and alcohol groups, youth offending teams and health care advisors to offer our clients the best support possible.